TryGhost/node-sqlite3/README.md

 [Eric Fredricksen](https://github.com/grumdrig) and
 [Ryan Dahl](https://github.com/ry) for their SQLite bindings for node, and to mraleph on Freenode's #v8 for answering questions.

+Development of this module is sponsored by [Development Seed](http://developmentseed.org/).

 # LICENSE